ImageFlow/imageflow-prototype/README.md

 2. [User Adds Existing Image to Post ](http://flow.teamadesign.net/scenario2/)(ARIS, ROY, PABLO) (almost done)

-2b.
+3. User Edits Existing Image and Adds It To Post <br />3a.
 User Edits Metadata of Existing Image and Inserts into Post

-3. User Edits Existing Image and Adds It To Post

 4. User Creates A Gallery